BlueSocksFFF/cs396-assignmt/README.md

 python search.py
 ```
 ## Goal of the Project
 The project aims to simulate the process of evolution.
 What is life and how does life forms evolve in a world?
 While people mainly believe in the idea of "Survival of the fitness" from Darwinism, it is hard to evolve robots in this way.
-With the use of computation, I can simulate how robots would evolve in a world dedicated to one single goal: To walk/crawl/swim to the furthest in limited time.
+With the use of computation, I can simulate how robots would evolve in a world dedicated to one single goal: To fly to the furthest in limited time.

+For assignment, I wish to go Engineering option with 44 credits.

 ## Teaser
 ![population illustration](Teaser.gif)